How to update Mastodon to a new version

 pg_dump -U mastodon mastodon_production -F t > DATE_FILENAME.tar

-2. Settings file (two steps)
+2. Settings file (one step)

 cp /home/mastodon/live/.env.production /home/mastodon/backups/DATE_.env.production

-3. Redis
+3. Redis (two steps)

-cp /var/lib/redis/dump.rdb /home/live/backups/DATE_dump.rdb
+cp /var/lib/redis/dump.rdb /home/mastodon/backups/DATE_dump.rdb

 If you wish to backup your assets like images and stuff (User-uploaded files), backup the folder named “public/system”.
 Keep in mind that this folder can be rather large.
 Actually, it can become rather massive.